NOTICE OF FUNDING AVAILABILITY

 - Contain a first-floor commercial vacant space

-A building's eligibility is determined by use, not zoning.
-Eligible buildings include:
+A building's eligibility is determined by actual use, not zoning codes.
+Eligible uses include:

 - Commercial use (non-residential)